Updated on

 To test these companies’ customer service and support mechanisms, I submitted a question to each service via their contact form, and also phoned them.

 In both cases, the customer service representatives answered right away and were friendly and knowledgeable.
-Each company also sent answers via email within about a day of me submitting my questions.
+Each company also sent answers via email within about a day of submitting my questions.

 So, my customer service experience was positive, and much better than with some of the other DNA testing companies I’ve reviewed.